marcioximas/marcioximas/README.md

 - 👋 Hi, I’m @marcioximas
 - 👀 I’m interested in automation tests
-- 🌱 I’m currently learning cypress CI/CD
+- 🌱 I’m currently learning Cypress and  CI/CD
 - 💞️ I’m looking to collaborate on opened projects
 - 📫 How to reach me:
 - 1 - email: marcioximas@gmail.com